Sub-

 Work status

-WP4.1 Management shell of the relevant assembly components:
+WP4.1 Asset Administration Shell of the relevant assembly components:

 WP4.2 Selection of the processes to be automated:

 The easiest way to illustrate automation is to use an example.
 A process is sought to replace a task that is currently still mainly carried out manually.
-Data from this task is derived, stored in the management shell and finetuned for digitalisation, which can eventually lead to automation.
+Data from this task is derived, stored in the Asset Administration Shell and finetuned for digitalisation, which can eventually lead to automation.

 WP4.3 Documentation of the requirements for the process